Note: Serving size: 3oz. (85 grams) Before Cooked, Edible Portion.

 Live geoduck for sale in Hong Kong.

-According to the Washington State Department of Ecology geoduck do not naturally occur in any quantitative abundance of the intertidal nearshore zones where they are currently being farmed.
+Washington State Department of Ecology geoduck do not naturally occur in any quantitative abundance of the intertidal nearshore zones where they are currently being farmed.
 Geoduck habitat ranges from the sub tidal zones to the lower inter tidal zone.
 Jonathan Davis, shellfish biologist from Taylor Shellfish Farms, also stated at the recent Sea Grant Symposium that the main habitat of geoduck in Puget Sound is subtidal, at a density of about 2.1 geoduck per square meter.
 Thus, the intensive intertidal nearshore geoduck farming can displace or harm the natural benthic life and forage fish habitat of the intertidal nearshore zone, which is critical habitat for salmon.

 New intensive methods of aquaculture are converting natural beaches into single use agricultural zones.
 To the average person, it is common sense that this is a disturbance to both people and wildlife.
 In fact, shellfish aquaculture is well known as a human induced stressor to salmon habitat.
 In addition to aquaculture itself, boat traffic, wetland modification and invasive species are also known stressors to critical salmon habitat that can be attributable to shellfish farming.